GeoNode/geonode-vision/geonode-vision.md

 # Minimal Core

-The future **core** Django python library of GeoNode should be minimal and consist of only support for database models and API views.
-Front-end code, assets, etc. should be independent of the core Django application codebase.
-This core will include at least layers, maps, and documents.
+The future **core** Django python library of GeoNode should be minimal and consist of only support for database models and GeoNode centric API views.
+Front-end code, assets, etc. will be independent of the core Django application codebase.
+This core will include at least layers, maps, and documents and define the concept of a dataset.

 # Behavior Driven Development